Animal Tattoo Meanings: On Animism and Tattooing

 A fun fact about lizards is that they shed their tails when distressed and are capable of regrowing it later on!
 Lizards, thus, are a symbol of growth – of shedding extra baggage when it does not serve you and becoming a better version of yourself!

 Spiders are often scary to most people – there’s even a whole section of phobias dedicated to it!
-This is probably why they feature prominently in horror and blackwork tattoos.
+This is why they feature prominently in horror and blackwork tattoos.

 Spiders, thus, represent finding your purpose and mastering the skills you need to accomplish it.